BrianAronson/birankr/paper.md

 Our guiding philosophy is to make the package as flexible as possible, given the diverse array of problems and data formats that are used in network analysis, while achieving good performance.
 We therefore provide a number of convenience options for incorporating edge weights into rank estimations, estimating ranks on different types of input (edge lists, dense matrices, and sparse matrices), multiple file formats (as vectors, lists, or data frames), and for estimating PageRank on the one-mode projection of a network.
 Moreover, this implementation uses efficient data storage and algorithms to ensure good performance and scalability.
-For example, regardless of the algorithm of choice, it takes less than 10 seconds and less than 1GB of RAM to estimate ranks on a bipartite network containing half million top nodes, more than two million bottom nodes, and about three million edges on a machine with 16 AMD EPYC 7000 series 2.5 GHz processors.
+For example, regardless of the algorithm of choice, it takes less than 10 seconds and less than 1GB of RAM to estimate ranks on a bipartite network containing half a million top nodes, more than two million bottom nodes, and about three million edges on a machine with 16 AMD EPYC 7000 series 2.5 GHz processors.

 As a demonstration, we apply HITS, CoHITS, and one-mode projected PageRank to the Marvel Universe collaboration network  [@alberich2002marvel].
 The Marvel Universe collaboration network comprises a network of affiliation with ties between every Marvel comic book (n = 12,849) and every character (n = 6,444) who appeared in those books.
 To give a sense of this network's structure, Figure \ref{marvel_network} illustrates a small sociogram of characters within ten comic books of this dataset.